-The chronic physiological adaptations that occur are specific to the anaerobic training program.
-Adaptations occur to the neural, muscular, and endocrine systems.
+The chronic physiological adaptations that occur are specific to the anaerobic training program and occur to the neural, muscular, and endocrine systems.

 Neuromuscular adaptations are seen early in training, typically after 6 to 10 weeks.
 They occur "along the neuromuscular chain", meaning they begin at the central nervous system and progress outward, toward the muscle spindles.